Antonio-Kim/ENSC100Project/README.md

     <li> Arduino-Temperature-Control-Library-master.zip</li> The following zip file is from
          https://create.arduino.cc/projecthub/TheGadgetBoy/ds18b20-digital-temperature-sensor-and-arduino-9cc806
     <li> OneWire.zip </li> Also obtained from website reference above
-    <li> Temperature.ino </li> Arduino file which displays the LED when two temperature sensors are 40 degrees celsius
+    <li> Temperature.ino </li> Arduino file which displays the LED Green when two temperature sensors are 40 degrees celsius
          or above.
+Else, the LED displays Red.
     <li> README.md </li> The summary is written in Markdown langauge
 </ul>

-#### Version update Summary
+### Version update Summary

+1.1.5 Added link for course description

 1.1.4 Correction on the visual output